Peeragogy/Peeragogy.github.io/action.md

 she was “freed of the requirement or need for an entrepreneurial visionary.”

-**Other people can support you in achieving your goal and make the work more fun too.**
+**Week 2.
+Other people can support you in achieving your goal and make the work more fun too.**

 *Activity* – Write an invitation to someone who can help as a